Introducing Crescent Services! Tenet Procurement Services has joined the CPC brand! Learn more

 As an institution, you are currently governed by the Public Contracts Regulations 2015.
 These regulations imported the EU Procurement Directive into UK law and when we left the EU, those regulations were tweaked to remain in force as a stand-alone fix whilst the Government consulted on and finalised the Act.
 Key pillars of public procurement promoted through the 2015 regulations -- transparency, equal treatment and proportionality are reflected and amplified in the new Act.

 Alongside the Act sit several 'exemptions', one of which is the Schools Exemption, covering schools, MATs, FE and certain HE establishments.
 This exemption means that some of the more onerous reporting regimes in the Act do not apply to our members, but transparency requirements will increase.
+In the below guidance, we have taken the Schools Exemption into account, so we are not detailing processes that our members and clients will be exempted from following.
+If you are not certain whether your institution is covered by this exemption, the list of exempted entities is given at the start of the official Schools Exemption guidance.

 A reminder about thresholds